scipy/scipy/docs/tutorial.rst

 the most basic mathematical tools available to a researcher.

 The interpolate package provides tools for interpolating and extrapolating new data points from a known set of data points.
-Interpolate provides both a functional interface that is flexible and easy to use as well as an object oriented interface that can be more efficient and flexible for some cases.
+It provides a functional interface that is flexible and easy to use as well as an object oriented interface that can be more efficient and flexible for some cases.
 It is able to interpolate and extrapolate in 1D, 2D, and even N dimensions. *[FIXME : 1D only right now]*